kirkofypsi/7DWorkProblemModel/README.md

 The __7D Workplace Problem Model™__ does not represent a static taxonomy.
 It will be thoroughly reviewed every few  months and possibly modified to reflect new developments in research or changes in the world of work.

-__The Institute for a Better Workplace__ decided to open-source workplace problem taxonomy in order to make it available to researchers and companies interested in the topic.
+__Culturama__ decided to open-source workplace problem taxonomy in order to make it available to researchers and companies interested in the topic.
 We hope that this taxonomy will be used to improve work environments and the well-being of employees around the world.